 Global Midwest Seed Money

-If you have a research project to explore with colleagues at one of our Consortium partners (see below), Arts & Humanities faculty at IU Bloomington may apply by Friday March 28, for seed money to help get such collaboration underway, and to work towards a proposal for a project appropriate to the “Global Midwest” project being funded by the Mellon Foundation.
-The RFP has not been issued yet, but the “Global Midwest” project is meant to “rethink and reveal the Midwest as a key site in shaping global economies and cultures.”
+If you have a research project to explore with colleagues at one of our Consortium partners (see below), Arts & Humanities faculty at IU Bloomington may apply by Friday, April 10, 2015, for seed money to help get such collaboration underway, and to work towards a proposal for a project appropriate to the “Global Midwest” project being funded by the Mellon Foundation.
+The “Global Midwest” project is meant to “rethink and reveal the Midwest as a key site in shaping global economies and cultures.”
 Contemporary and historical investigations are possible.

 Applications must be sent to email@example.com, and have as electronic attachments the following documents: